-Probiotics are supplements of beneficial bacteria given to re-establish the normal bacterial flora in the bird's digestive tract.
-They are often given after antibiotic therapy or severe gastrointestinal disturbances.
+Adding probiotics to your flock's diet is beneficial for establishing and maintaining healthy intestinal microflora.
 The most effective means of administering probiotics is through the use of a liquid or powdered form mixed into the drinking water.
 Probiotics help by increasing the population of good bacteria in the intestines, to help fight off the bad bacteria.
 The most frequently used probiotics include Lactobacilli and Bifidobacteria genus of bacterial organisms.